 Contact a Bangor Wrongful Death Attorney

 It may be hard to focus on filing a legal claim during such a difficult time.
-Unfortunately, family members must file suit within two years of their loved one’s death, meaning you must act quickly despite your immense grief.
+Unfortunately, family members must file suit within three years of their loved one’s death, meaning you must act quickly despite your immense grief.
 Allow an attorney to do the work for you while you recover from such a loss.

 Working with a Bangor wrongful death lawyer as soon as possible following the death can give your family the highest chances of succeeding and collecting a total damages award.
 The attorneys at Gideon Asen LLC can work hard to help you recover the compensation your family needs.
 Get in touch today to discuss your unique situation.